Dash-Industry-Forum/DASH-IF-IOP/01-Intro.inc.md

 This document was generated in close coordination with [[DVB-DASH]].
 The features are aligned to the extent considered reasonable.
 To support implementers, this document attempts to highlight differences between [[=IOP=]] and [[DVB-DASH]].

+Clients consuming DASH content will need to interact with the host device's media platform.
+While few constraints are defined on these interactions, [=IOP=] does assume that the media platform implements APIs that are equivalent to the popular [[media-source|Media Source Extensions (MSE)]] and [[encrypted-media|Encrypted Media Extensions (EME)]].

 ## Structure of a DASH presentation ## {#what-is-dash}

 [[!MPEGDASH]] specifies the structure of a DASH presentation, which consists primarily of: